Chinese Communist Party Provincial Standing Committee: Gender

 As of July 2017, 35 of the 375 shengwei changwei were female.
 Of the provinces, Hunan had the highest representation of female shengwei changwei in the country: three members on the Hunan standing committee were women.
 80% of female shengwei changwei had previous experience as the party chief of prefecture-level cities or equivalent jurisdictions.
 The majority of female shengwei changwei served as the heads of provincial party departments, such as United Front, Propaganda, Organization, or as leaders of discipline inspection.
 As of 2018, three women, Bu Xiaolin, Shen Yiqin, and Xian Hui (curiously, all ethnic minorities), served as the heads of government; He Rong, Huang Lixin, Ulan, and Yu Hongqiu served as deputy party chiefs - a post with substantial clout.

-Advancement

-Being a provincial-level standing committee member has evolved to become a de facto "prerequisite" for advancing to higher levels of the party and government.
-For example, every member of the 18th Politburo Standing Committee had at one point in their career been a provincial standing committee member.
-Most provincial-level governors and party chiefs also have prior experience as a member of a provincial-level standing committee.

-Certain standing committee seats are seen as having more weight than others, solely due to promotion structure and conventions that have congealed over the years.
-The Deputy Party Secretary is the most prestigious sub-provincial level post - it is generally seen as the final 'training ground' prior to a promotion to governorship or a minister-level state position.
-The party chiefs of provincial capitals or other sub-provincial cities also often receive promotions; these are positions of substantive power as they oversee aspects of an area that would otherwise normally fall under provincial jurisdiction.
-Another closely watched position is the party committee secretary-general, perhaps due to the close proximity to the machinery of the party organizations they serve, and the youthful profile of many of its officeholders signalling promotion potential.

 List

 As of July 2024, provincial-level Standing Committee members of the CCP shown below.

 Note: Hong Kong, Macau, and the territories that are controlled by the Republic of China are excluded from this list.